pjperez/docker-wormhole/README.md

 The image is meant to serve as a base image for your own containers.
 Please clone this repository or fork it to build your own images with Wormhole's overlay networking included.

 You'll need a free account in [Wormhole Network](https://wormhole.network) and to create a hub and a hub user.
-See [How do I start?](https://wormhole.zendesk.com/hc/en-gb/articles/207287035) for simple instructions.
+See the [documentation](https://wormhole.network/docs/) for simple instructions.

 ## Building docker-wormhole